ga-curriculum/men-stack-embedding-related-data-skyrockit/build-create-functionality/README.md

 # ![[tktk Module Name] - Build Create Functionality](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to build a create route.
+**Learning objective:** By the end of this lesson, students will be able to implement a create route in a .

 ## Conceptualizing the route